vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 Regarding individual rights in data privacy, organizations should focus on six key areas:

 1. **Notice of Data Processing**: Organizations must clearly communicate their privacy policies and practices.
 This includes explaining what personal data is collected and for which purposes, how it is used, stored, and shared, and how consumers can exercise their data privacy rights.
 This ensures transparency, holds data controllers accountable, and empowers individuals to make informed choices about their personal information.
 2. **Consent**: Organizations need to obtain data subjects’ informed and freely given consent for collecting, using, storing, and sharing personal data.
-Different levels of consent consent may apply to different kinds of data or in different jurisdictions:
+Different levels of consent may apply to different kinds of data or in different jurisdictions:
     - Consent can be affirmative (“opt-in” consent) or presumed unless stated otherwise (“opt-out” consent).
-Opt-in consent is usually required for sensitive data and children’s data (under 13 or 16 years old).
+Opt-in consent is usually required for sensitive data processing.
     - Consent can be written, oral, or implied.
     - In some jurisdictions, such as California, consent must be sought at or before the point of data collection.
 3. **Access**: Organizations should offer mechanisms for consumers to access and correct their personal data.
 This empowers people to ensure their data is accurate and up-to-date.